 While in law school, Ms. Kahler-Rios served as both a research assistant and teaching assistant to the law school’s immigration program.
 She also served as a Summer Fellow with Equal Justice Works’ Rural Summer Legal Corps & Colorado Legal Services’ Migrant Farmworkers Division, where she focused her work on community outreach to seasonal farmworkers in the local and H2A community, as well as research related to wage and hour discrepancies and employee/independent contractor misclassification issues.

-Ms. Kahler-Rios earned her Bachelor of Arts degree (cum laude) from Boston College and her J.D. from the University of Colorado Law School, where she was president of the Immigration Law and Policy Society and worked as a student attorney in the criminal immigration clinic.
+Ms. Kahler-Rios earned her Bachelor of Arts degree (cum laude) from Boston College and her J.D. from the University of Colorado Law School, where she was a president of the Immigration Law and Policy Society and worked as a student attorney in the criminal immigration clinic.

 Ms. Kahler-Rios has lived in both Argentina and Spain, and she is fluent in Spanish.
 In her spare time, she enjoys hiking, refurbishing old furniture, and making empanadas with her family.

 - Immigration Law & Policy Society, President

 - Member, American Immigration Lawyers Association

 - U.S. Citizenship & Immigration Services (USCIS), Legal Intern